)

 [Your Name]

-Showing up fully and professionally onsite is essential to ensuring attendees get the most out of the Summit.
+Showing up fully and professionally onsite is essential to ensuring attendees get the most out of the Emerging Retail Leaders.
 Being intentional about how attendees show up onsite maximizes their learning, strengthens their network, and elevates the overall impact of the experience.

 a.
 Attendees are encouraged to be present and fully engaged.
 Sessions are designed for active participation and real‑time engagement with industry leaders so arriving ready to contribute allows attendees to build meaningful connections, ask thoughtful questions, and represent their company with confidence.

 b.
-Leaders attending the Summit are encouraged to help facilitate introductions between your attendees and help foster their company’s culture.
-In previous years, leaders took attendees to dinner, attended the networking reception, coordinated check ins onsite, and facilitated group photos.
+Leaders in attendance are encouraged to help facilitate introductions between your attendees and help foster their company’s culture.
+In previous years, leaders took attendees to dinner, attended the networking reception, coordinated check-ins onsite, and facilitated group photos.

-The NRF Foundation will host two virtual meetings for all Emerging Leaders Summit attendees in the weeks following the Summit.
+The NRF Foundation will host two virtual meetings for all Emerging Retail Leaders attendees in the weeks following the event.
 Attending these sessions offers participants a chance to reconnect and continue their professional development.

 The NRF Foundation also encourages all attendees to sign up for NRF resources such as NRF Retail Newsletters, NRF Center for Retail & Consumer Insights, NRF State of Retail and the Consumer, NRF Retail Gets Real Podcast and more.

-Alongside NRF events and resources, companies are encouraged to incorporate the experiences gained by attendees at Emerging Leaders into their company culture and establish actionable follow-up items for participants after the Summit.
+Alongside NRF events and resources, companies are encouraged to incorporate the experiences gained by attendees at Emerging Retail Leaders into their company culture and establish actionable follow-up items for participants.

 Internal debriefs with attendees and their managers